 Pursuant to the IMA, fees between 0.40% and 1.67%, annually, are charged to the Company based upon the average principal outstanding of the Company's loans.
 In addition, PMC Advisers earns fees for its assistance in the issuance of the Company's debt and equity securities.
-During 1998, the Lease Supervision Agreement was entered into which provides an annual fee to be paid to PMC Advisers for providing services relating to leases on properties acquired by the Company.
+During 1998, the Lease Supervision Agreement was entered into which provides an annual fee of 0.70% of the original cost of the properties to be paid to PMC Advisers for providing services relating to leases on properties acquired by the Company.
 In addition, the Lease Supervision Agreement provides for a fee relating to the acquisition of properties by the Company of 0.75% of the acquisition cost.
-The Lease Supervision Fee is 0.70% per annum of the cost of the properties.